emcleary/portfolio/game_boy_emulator/performance_and_audio/README.md

 ## Emulator Performance

-A good measure of performance of an emulator is measuring the framerate.
-At the very least, a Game Boy emulator should have a steady framerate of 60 fps.
+A good measure of performance of an emulator is measuring the frame rate.
+At the very least, a Game Boy emulator should have a steady frame rate of 60 fps.

-Thanks to my implementation of the Audio class, its easy for me to adjust the framerate as needed for testing purposes.
+Thanks to my implementation of the Audio class, its easy for me to adjust the frame rate as needed for testing purposes.
 Below are some results from my testing with the game Rope And Bombs.
-My emulator gets a steady framerate up to 180 fps, 3 times the necessary 60 fps framerate.
+My emulator gets a steady frame rate up to 180 fps, 3 times the necessary 60 fps frame rate.
 At 4 times the default speed it is a little slow at around 230 fps.

 Default Speed | Double Speed